Pedram-Rajaei/SSN-DNN-JAX/README.md

 This report presents the implementation of a State-Space Model (SSM) and 1D Convolutional Neural Network (CNN) in JAX.
 The model combines Sequential Monte Carlo (SMC) sampling with deep learning for time-series analysis.
 The CNN is integrated to enhance particle resampling in the SMC algorithm, thereby improving state estimation accuracy.

 JAX is a framework developed by Google that enables high-performance machine learning computations.
 It provides functionalities for automatic differentiation and just-in-time (JIT) compilation, making it ideal for numerical simulations such as SMC filtering and deep learning applications.
+For more information about SSM-DNN please see [this page](https://github.com/Pedram-Rajaei/SSM-DNN).

 ## Methodology